Understanding data mining: Techniques, applications, and tools

 The concept of data mining has been with us since long before the digital age.
 The idaea of applying data to knowledge discovery has been around for centuries, starting with manual formulae for statistical modelling and regression analysis.
 In the 1930s, Alan Turing introduced the idaea of a universal computing machine that could perform complex computations.
 This marked the rise of the electromechanical computer — and with it, the ever-expanding explosion of digital information that continues to this very day.

 We’ve come a long way since then.
 Data has become a part of every facet of business and life.
 Companies today can harness data mining applications and machine learning for everything from improving their sales processes to interpreting financials for investment purposes.
 As a result, data scientists have become vital to organisations all over the world as companies seek to achieve bigger goals than ever before.
+Data scientists use data mining to extract the insights needed for meaningful business decisions.

 Data mining is the process of analysing massive volumes of data to discover business intelligence that can help companies solve problems, mitigate risks, and seize new opportunities.
-This branch of data science derives its name from the similarities between the process of searching through large datasets for valuable information and the process of mining a mountain for precious metals, stones, and ore.
+This branch of data science derives its name from the similarities between the process of searching through large datasets for valuable information and the process of mining the earth for precious metals, stones, and ore.
 Both processes require sifting through tremendous amounts of raw material to find hidden value.

 Data mining can answer business questions that were traditionally impossible to answer because they were too time-consuming to resolve manually.
 Using powerful computers and algorithms to execute a range of statistical techniques that analyse data in different ways, users can identify patterns, trends, and relationships they might otherwise miss.
-They

 Data mining is used in many areas of business and research, including sales and marketing, product development, healthcare, and education.
-When used correctly, data mining can give you an advantage over competitors by making it possible to learn more about customers, develop effective marketing strategies, increase revenue, and decrease costs.
+When used correctly, data mining can give organisations an advantage over competitors by making it possible to learn more about customers, develop effective marketing strategies, increase revenue, and decrease costs.

 For example, sales and marketing teams can use data mining to predict which prospects are likely to become profitable customers.
 Based on past customer demographics, they can establish a profile of the type of prospect who would be most likely to respond to a specific offer.
 With this knowledge, they can increase return on investment (ROI) by targeting only those prospects likely to respond and become valuable customers.